learn-co-curriculum/python-p3-mock-challenge-national-parks/README.md

 - `Trip property visitor`
   - Returns the visitor object for that trip
   - Must be of type `Visitor`
-  - `raise Exception` if setter fails
 - `Trip property national_park`
   - Returns the NationalPark object for that trip
   - Must be of type `NationalPark`
-  - `raise Exception` if setter fails

 #### Visitors

 - `Visitor trips()`
   - Returns a list of all trips for that visitor
-  - The list of trips must contain type `Trip`
+  - The list of trips must contain objects of type `Trip`
 - `Visitor national_parks()`
   - Returns a **unique** list of all parks who that visitor has visited.
-  - The list of national parks must contain type `NationalPark`
+  - The list of national parks must contain objects of type `NationalPark`

 #### NationalPark

 - `NationalPark trips()`
   - Returns a list of all trips planned for this national park
-  - The list of trips must contain type `trip`
+  - The list of trips must contain objects of type `Trip`
 - `NationalPark visitors()`
-  - Returns a **unique** list of all visitors a national park has recieved
+  - Returns a **unique** list of all visitors a national park has received
-  - The list of visitors must contain type `Visitor`
+  - The list of visitors must contain objects of type `Visitor`

 ### Aggregate and Association Methods